 - Folate – 12%

 - Iron – 4%

 - Manganese – 13%

-- Upset digestive system – the jalapenos are too hot and spicy even for us, right?
-So for guinea pigs, you can imagine they would just cause a lot of problems.
-For example, if the cavy tries the jalapenos, it would literally suffer from pain!
-The stomach will be crampy, hurting, bloated, the cavy might get diarrhea, or jump around the cage panicking.
+If the cavy tries the jalapenos, it would literally suffer from pain because of how hot and spicy it is.
+The stomach will be crampy, hurting, and bloated.
+The cavy might get diarrhea, or jump around the cage panicking.
 This definitely upsets the digestive system of such a small and fragile organism.

-- Urinary complications – jalapeno peppers also have calcium and phosphorus.
-These two minerals are good for creating strong bone tissues, but sadly, they are not so much beneficial for grown guinea pigs.
+Jalapeno peppers also have calcium and phosphorus.
+These two minerals are good for creating strong bone tissues.
+However, they are not so much beneficial for grown guinea pigs.
 These nutrients will even damage the urinary health of cavies.
 When calcium and phosphorus deposit in the body of cavies, there is a risk of urinary stones, urinary infections, bloody urine, or painful urination.

 Quick Facts on Jalapenos

 - In Mexico, around 40.000 acres are reserved for jalapenos cultivation, near the Papaloapan river.

 - Commercial chilies, including jalapenos, are mostly produced in China, Spain, Peru, and India.

 - The Aztecs were the first ones to use jalapenos.
 They first dried them and smoked them instead of directly eating them.